Dean's Office

 Senior Communications Strategist

 As the Senior Communications Strategist, Andy creates and implements communications designed to inform and support students currently enrolled in the School of Arts and Sciences and the School of Engineering.
 While his work focuses primarily on reaching undergraduate students, he also assists with graduate student communications.
-He oversees email communications and content for the Jumbo Digest, the Parents & Families newsletter, Student Affairs social media channels, and the Student Life website.
+He oversees email communications and content for the Jumbo Digest, the Parents & Families newsletter, Student Life social media channels, and the Student Life website.
 Andy came to Tufts in May 2020 in a consulting role.
 He has previously served in senior communications positions at Babson College, Emerson College, Harvard University, and Northeastern University.
 He holds a BS in Journalism from Boston University.

 Melissa Lee